Pilgrim Jim's Treasure Field

 tonight and I don't know who it might be for but I want to close with a couple

 The Hebrews, after they left Egypt, wondered around in the wilderness, back and forth, sometimes left and sometimes right for a period of about 40 years.
 There were, no doubt, many among them during that period of uncommitted wonderings, who wanted to go left, many who wanted to go right and many who wanted to go back to the land of Egypt, where the melons, cucumbers and onions tasted so good.
 Then there were many more who didn't know whether they wanted to Haw or Gee.
 Some would have been willing to sell their soul for a bunch of onions.
 Many of them, all the older adults, never reached their original destination because they did not believe God and rebelled against the leading and instructions of God.
 Before God let the remnant of the people cross the Jordan River and enter the land that He had promised them many years before, He gave them a lot of instructions but I would like to mention just these two verses from Scripture.

 "So be careful to do what the Lord your God has commanded you; do not turn aside to the right or to the left.
 Walk in all the way that the Lord your God has commanded you, so that you may live and prosper and prolong your days in the land that you will possess."

 Thank you Lord, for this journey that we are traveling today!
 Help us not to Haw and Gee or be found guilty of "Gee Hawin' around".

 James Lloyd Clark

-Back to JOURNEY page To MUSIC page To HOME page
+Back to JOURNEY page To HOME page